 Bishop William Fleetwood was perhaps the first scholar of prices and their movements.
 In the early 1700s, he investigated the rule that Fellows of an Oxford college must resign their fellowship if their income exceeded £5, which had been instigated in the period 1440-60.
 By looking at the costs of various commodities, and eventually using the prices of “corn [wheat], meat drink and cloth”, he concluded that £5 in income in 1440-60 was equivalent to £25-£30 in 1686-1706, thus making the terms of the rule seem unfair to fellows.
 This approach already contains some of the foundations for price measurement – a basket of goods (in this case with only four items), and a range of prices which are averaged in some way and compared across periods.
 Fleetwood did not consider relative weights for his items, but the changes in the prices of his commodities were sufficiently similar that this did not make much difference.

 The study of price change measurements in the 18th century, including the Dutot and Carli indices (see “Price index formulae”), began to establish a mathematical basis for the subject, but it was only with the work of Arthur Young and the Scottish economist Joseph Lowe that weights were systematically included in index number formulae.
-As a result of his contribution, Lowe is often described as the “father of index numbers”, as he is credited with developing the concept of a formula for the relative price change of a constant basket and the index formula associated with it.
+As a result of his contribution, Lowe is often described as the “father of index numbers”, as he is credited with developing the concept of the relative price change of a constant basket and the index formula associated with it.

 Price researchers in the 18th and 19th centuries had to gather their own price information from whatever sources they could, and much of the progress was made with producer prices (charged by manufacturers) rather than consumer prices (charged by retailers).
 William Stanley Jevons investigated the impact of the Californian gold rush on the value of gold by comparing what gold could buy.
 He espoused the geometric mean index which is now named after him and extended his researches in a paper read at an Ordinary Meeting of the RSS – one of a long line of papers on producer prices read to the society.
 (These Ordinary Meetings continue today as “Discussion Meetings”.)